 SDM and High Tension Slalom/Speed Sail Use

-In the case of SDM extensions, that are generally under more strain when used with large, camber-induced sails for example, this weight:strength ratio is a potential plus point in performance terms.
+In the case of SDM extensions, which are generally under more strain when used with large, camber-induced sails this weight to strength ratio is a potential plus point towards performance.

-However, although carbon extensions are generally much lighter, which in terms of momentum in lulls or early planing in light wind is something you might think is important, in the case of windsurfing, mast extensions are in the middle of the board/rig combo, so the effect of any extra weight is far less than if that mass was ‘swing weight’ on the outside edges of say the clew, or head of sail, nose of board etc.
+However, although carbon extensions are generally much lighter, which in terms of momentum in lulls or early planing in light wind is something you might think is important, in the case of windsurfing, mast extensions are in the middle of the board/rig combo, so the effect of any extra weight is far less than if that mass was ‘swing weight’ on the outside edges of a sail clew or head, a nose the board and etc.

 Carbon will more than likely snap before aluminium bends, so we would ultimately recommend racers use a reinforced aluminium extension over carbon unless they really value weight or just love the look and feel of carbon.

 Bear in mind though that not all carbon extensions are 100% made of carbon - such as the base area that’s often made of nylon or other plastic - compared to all-metal/aluminium models that are produced entirely from aluminium/stainless steel etc.

 Of course, aluminum-reinforced, Heavy Duty (HD) carbon models do offer some of the best of both worlds with stiffness, partial weight reduction and protection against snaps.

 That said, well reinforced, HD aluminium extensions are also very strong and not that heavy, but are also, depending on what grade of materials are used, liable to suffer from corrosion over time.

 Remember that all types of extensions are likely to have pulleys/rollers and cleats made of some type of metal, be it brass or aluminium or even marine-grade stainless steel, which are all potential corrosion targets at some point in their lifespan.